ummwut/POS16/readme.txt

+A 16-bit Virtual Machine, Version 5.
+Intended as a Kerbal Space Program Plugin.

 Starting up again on constructing an onboard computer for Kerbal Space Program, because why not?

-It will have hardware support, which can include code for interfacing with the game (meaning a mockup human interface), or for peripheral functions (like a floating point processor, or simply some code that can do signed and unsigned multiply and divide).
+It will have hardware support, which can include code for interfacing with the game (meaning a mockup human interface), or for peripheral functions.
+Suggested peripherals would be a floating-point processor, fly-by-wire interface, tetris, basically anything other plugins can do.